The Human Body; The Ninth Wonder of The World

 Aim for Sitting correctly and simply bending forward at the hip joint, keeping your bottom firmly in the seat.
 Do not grip a pen to tightly, or tense your arm when typing, writing or working at a word processor or computer.
 Make sure your chair is chosen or adjusted to be a comfortable height in relation to the desk top.

-A qualified and experienced massage therapist can apply precise massage treatment and stretching manipulation to restore structural balance and better movement to the joints, allowing them to function properly.
+A qualified and experienced spinal therapist can apply precise treatment and stretching manipulation to restore structural balance and better movement to the joints, allowing them to function properly.